asjad99/Sequential-Decision-Making-/README.md

 - It's inspired by [Open Source Society University](https://github.com/ossu/data-science), peter norvig's [pytudes project](https://github.com/norvig/pytudes#pytudes-index-of-jupyter-ipython-notebooks), multiple Project's by folks like: [Donne_Martin](https://github.com/donnemartin/data-science-ipython-notebooks), [Dfriends](https://dfrieds.com/), [Chris_albon](https://chrisalbon.com/) and many others.

-- It provides an opportunity to document some of my own learnings and for self-taught learners out there to learn data science for free.
+- It provides an opportunity to document some of my own learnings and acts as a [data science road map](https://i.am.ai/roadmap/#fundamentals) for self-taught learners out there to learn data science for free

+- Data Science is closely related to litrate programming paradigm(as conceived by Don Knuth) and scientific computing

 --------------------------------------------------------------------------------------------------------